SINDHUSITA/sindhusita/README.md

 - 🔭 I’m currently working as a Full Stack Developer in Cardlytics.
 - 🌱 I’m currently learning Web App development, WebRTC and Machine Learning.
 - 👯 I’m looking to collaborate on Computer Vision or NLP projects.
-- 🤔 I’m looking for help with WebRTC application building.
+- 🤔 I’m looking for help with WebRTC application development.
 - 💬 Ask me about anything.
 I am really good with Google search.:wink:
 - 📫 How to reach me: sindhusita.11@gmail.com
 - ⚡ Fun fact: The second ~~clmsiest~~ ~~clumseest~~ clumsiest living being on the planet next to Penguins.:penguin: